SarodYatawatta/smart-calibration/demixing_fuzzy/INTRO.md

 - Priority: priority of the outlier source being selected for demixing.

+Note that none of the antecedents or consequents are directly dependent on the data, they are in fact dependent on the meta-data.
 In the following table, we provide the nominal values *b*,...,*e* for each of the input and output fuzzy variables.
 The *Low*, *Mid* and *High* membership functions are defined by a trapezoid, with four values.

 |  Variable | Range | Low | Mid | High|